l-seijo/l-seijo/README.md

 - 👋 Hi, I’m Luis Seijo
-- 👀 I’m interested in Full-Stack Development.
+- 👀 I’m interested in Full-Stack Engineering.
-- 🌱 I’m currently learning Full-Stack Development through Codecademy and I'm attending Wilmington University for a B.S., in Computer Science.
+- 🌱 I’m currently learning Full-Stack Engineering through Codecademy and I'm attending Wilmington University for a B.S., in Computer Science.
 - 📫 You can reach me at luisseijo@yahoo.com

 <!---